stefanjudis/grunt-phantomas/CONTRIBUTING.md

 Before you make a pull request please check these points:

 ## Editor settings
-- please set your editor to use two spaces
+- please set up your editor to use two spaces
 - remove spaces at line endings or empty lines
-- make sure new files end with one empty line
+- make sure all files end with one empty line

 ## Coding style